The upcoming election is a presidential primary. Learn About Presidential Primaries

 South Dakota does not offer voters a chance to address challenges to their ballot.
 Your ballot will not count if it is late, or you do not follow directions.

 Voter in South Dakota must show ID to vote.
-Below are accepted forms of ID:
+Valid forms of identification include;

 Enter your address below to see what you can expect on Election Day.